CYD Screen Case

 • Serviceability: easy screen removal.

-• Durability: enclosure that won’t buzz or crack if I bump into it.
+• Durability: enclosure that will not buzz or crack if I bump into it.

 Solution overview